-The Virunga volcanic mountains stretch through East Africa crossing from the Virunga National Park in the Democratic Republic of Congo through Uganda in the Mgahinga Gorilla National Park to Volcanoes National Park.
-The Virunga Mountains are over eight with Volcanoes National Park of Rwanda hosting the host with five of them.
-However, three of these five mountains are shared with Uganda in Mgahinga Gorilla National Park.
+Nevertheless, 3 of them are shared with Uganda in Mgahinga Gorilla National Park.
 The Virunga mountain chain includes some of the most active volcanoes on earth.
-These mountains include Mount Karisimbi which is the tallest of all with an elevation of 4,507 meters above sea level, Mount Mikeno at 4,437 meters, Mount Muhavura at 4,127 meters, Mount Bisoke at 3,711 meters, Mount Sabyinyo at 3,671 meters, Mount Gahinga at 3,470 meters, Mount Nyiragongo at 3,47o meters, and Mount Nyamuragira at 3,058 meters.
-All these eight mountains make up a long chain of the Virunga Mountains.
+These mountains include Mount Karisimbi, which is the tallest of all with an elevation of 4,507 meters above sea level.
+There is Mount Mikeno at 4,437 meters, Mount Muhavura at 4,127 meters, and Mount Bisoke at 3,711 meters.
+Mount Sabyinyo at 3,671 meters, Mount Gahinga at 3,470 meters, Mount Nyiragongo at 3,470 meters, and Mount Nyamuragira at 3,058 meters.

 Volcanoes National Park of Rwanda has five of these eight including Mount Karisimbi the tallest, Mount Bisoke, Mount Muhavura, Mount Gahinga, and Mount Sabyinyo.
 The Democratic Republic of Congo on the other hand houses Mount Nyiragongo which is the most active volcano in the world having last erupted in 2021, Mount Mikeno, and Mount Nyamuragira.
 The mountains in Uganda’s Mgahinga Gorilla National Park are the focus of this article.
 The mountains in this park include the following.